-12 EQUIPMENT SAFETY STANDARDS & DOCUMENTATION
+11 EQUIPMENT SAFETY STANDARDS & DOCUMENTATION

-12.1 Paragliders and Associated Equipment
+11.1 Paragliders and Associated Equipment

-12.1.1 Competing gliders
+11.1.1 Competing gliders

-12.1.1.1 Airworthiness
+11.1.1.1 Airworthiness

-All gliders and associated equipment shall be of sufficient performance and standard of airworthiness to meet the demands of international championships.
+All gliders and associated equipment shall be of sufficient performance and standard of airworthiness to meet the demands of international Championships.

-12.1.1.2 Classification of Paragliders
+11.1.1.2 Classification of Paragliders

-Paragliders permitted to fly in FAI Category 1 championships must be EN926-Certified, (or homologated).
+In 2013 and 2014, paragliders permitted to fly in FAI 1st Category Championships must be EN926-Certified, (or homologated).
 These are gliders that have successfully passed testing to EN926-1 and EN926-2 and been awarded the appropriate certification (EN-A, B, C or D) by an approved Test House.
-Paraglider models must be certified 60 days prior to the start of the championship.
-From 1st May 2013 this will be 90 days prior to the start of the championship.
+Paraglider models must be certified 90 days prior to the start of the Championship.